The Eighteenth Conference on Theoretical Aspects of Rationality and Knowledge (TARK 2021).

 TARK reviewing is not double-blind, so author names can be included in the submission.

 Proceedings: There will be a proceedings for TARK 2021, at EPTCS (Electronic Proceedings in Theoretical Computer Science).
 The proceedings of previous TARK conferences can be accessed at http://www.tark.org/ .
 The proceedings of TARK 2021 will also be open access and available online.
+While submitted papers follow the same guidelines for review purposes, they can specify that only a short abstract be included for the Proceedings (with a link to a full working paper available online).

 - Abstract registration: March 15